continuouspi/cpiwb/matlab_extension/README.md

 ghc -O2 -dynamic -shared -fPIC -o libOdeConstruction.so constructODEs.hs odeConstruction.c -lHSrts-ghc7.8.4 -i../
 ```

-This will generate `constructODEs_stub.h` automatically and update `libOdeConstruction.so`.
+This will automatically update `constructODEs_stub.h` in addition to `libOdeConstruction.so`, if necessary.

-# Additional Notes #
-If any changes are made to `callCPiWB`'s signature in `odeConstruction.c`, it will be necessary to update `odeConstruction.h` in addition to updating the shared library.
+If any changes are made to `callCPiWB`'s signature in `odeConstruction.c`, it will also be necessary to update `odeConstruction.h` in addition to `libOdeConstruction.so`.

-# Questions #
-Please forward any questions regarding this extension to Ross Rhodes (rrhodes).